R3Conclave/conclave-core-sdk/docs/docs/index.md

    resource files in `src/main/resources` are automatically added.
 Previously resource files had to be specified manually.

+1. :jigsaw: **New feature!** We've added a `conclave-web-host` component that allows you to interact with enclaves using REST API.
+   With `conclave-web-host` the user code is limited to `enclave` and `client`, the `host` is being taken care of by Conclave SDK.
+   At the time of writing, with `conclave-web-host`, the `enclave` implementation is restricted to only use `receiveMail` for incoming messages and `postMail` for outgoing ones.

+1. :jigsaw: **Java 11** is now default JDK for building enclaves.
+You can override this at enclave's `build.gradle` file.
+   See `cordapp` sample provided.

 1. :jigsaw: New experimental feature!
 Easily enable and use Python.
 It is JIT compiled inside the enclave and can interop with JVM bytecode.
 Use this feature with care.
 Python support is still in an experimental state.
 While it is possible to run simple Python function, importing modules will likely lead to build issues.